Japan's Olympic Committee head denies impropriety in 2020 bid procedures

 Takeda, 71, a great-grandchild of Emperor Meiji who competed in the 1972 and 1976 Olympics, has been a member of the Japanese Olympic Committee since 1987 and its president since 2001.

-He has helped coordinate preparations for several Winter Olympics as a senior member of the International Olympic Committee (IOC) and also heads the IOC’s marketing commission.
+He has helped coordinate preparations for several Winter Olympics as a senior member of the IOC and also heads the IOC’s marketing commission.

+This investigation is the latest blow to the governing body, which has been trying to clean up the bidding process around Olympic Games following a spate of corruption allegations and increased spending by host cities.

-Reporting by Elaine Lies and Jack Tarrant; Editing by Paul Tait/Greg Stutchbury
+Reporting by Elaine Lies and Jack Tarrant; Editing by Paul Tait/Greg Stutchbury/Amlan Chakraborty